Below is a list of frequently asked questions about Skanska by topic or area. If you do not find the question you are looking for, please contact us.

 Where are documents relating to AGMs stored?

-Documents, such as invitations, CEO statements and minutes from Skanska's Annual General Meetings since 2005 are found in the AGM Archive.
+Documents, such as invitations, CEO statements and minutes from Skanska's Annual General Meetings since 2005 can be found in the AGM Archive.

 What does the Nomination Committee do?